 If you haven't got a copier, your local Citizens Advice or public library should be able to help you, but you might have to pay a small charge.

-You must send back the form within 1 month of the date on the letter from the PIP Centre that comes with your claim form.
-The actual deadline will be on the letter too.
+You must send back the form within 1 month of the date on the letter - the deadline will be shown on the letter from the DfC that comes with your claim form.

 If you need more time

-If you get an extension, it’s a good idea to write to the PIP Centre and confirm this.
+If you get an extension, it’s a good idea to write to the DfC and confirm this.
 You should then send a copy of this letter with your PIP claim form.
-To help you, use this template letter to confirm to the PIP Centre that you have an extension.
+To help you, use this template letter to confirm to the DfC that you have an extension.

 If you don’t get an extension, you’ll have to start the claims process again from the beginning.